mesopelagique/Tricho/README.md

 #### Choose the HTTP method

 You can choose one http method(GET, POST, PUT, ...) or all methods

 ```
 $router.get("/hello";"This is a GET")
 $router.post("/hello";"This is a POST")
 $router.all("/hello";Formula("This is a "+$1.method))
 ```

 #### Providing data or code to execute

-Last parameters is the data to return to HTTP client.
+Last parameters is the data to return to the HTTP client.

 If you use a formula, the code could be dynamic and call an other methods.